-Keep in mind that this article is not intended as a cure or medical advice.
-Rather, this information is for educational purposes only and should not replace the advice of your doctor or health care provider.
+Keep in mind that this article is not intended as medical advice.
+If you have prostate cancer or believe you’re at risk for prostate cancer, seek help from your doctor or health care provider.

-Prostate cancer is when healthy cells in the prostate develop errors in their DNA and cannot repair themselves, explained Socorro Carranza, an outpatient registered dietitian at Dignity Health Glendale Memorial Hospital in Southern California.
+Prostate cancer is when healthy cells in the prostate develop errors in their DNA and cannot repair themselves, added Socorro Carranza, an outpatient registered dietitian at Dignity Health.

 “Healthy cells without errors can grow and divide at a normal rate and work and function normally,” Carranza said.
 “However, in damaged cells that become cancerous, the cells continue to divide uncontrollably and form a tumor.”